 The energy price cap limits how much suppliers can charge consumers for their energy usage.
 The cap is set by Ofgem which reviews and updates it every six months to reflect factors like wholesale energy prices and distribution costs.
 Ofgem can also alter the price cap depending on market changes.

-The current price cap, which came into effect from 1 October 2020 and will run until 31 March 2021, caps bills at a maximum of £1,042 a year.
-The new cap, which applies from April 2021 until the end of September 2021, will be £1,138 a year.
-This includes a £23.69 charge to help suppliers cover Covid-19 related bad debt caused by people being unable to pay their bills as a result of the pandemic. .
-A new default prepayment energy cap for April 2021 has also been announced, which is £1,156.
-The current prepayment energy cap is £1,070.
+The new cap, which applies until the end of September 2021, is £1,138 a year.
+This includes a £23.69 charge to help suppliers cover Covid-19 related bad debt caused by people being unable to pay their bills as a result of the pandemic.
+The new default prepayment energy cap is £1,156.

 The energy price cap only applies to default tariffs – or standard variable tariffs – which are often the most expensive plans offered by gas and electricity suppliers.
-Most suppliers have set their default tariff prices very close to maximum energy cap limits since they were first introduced in January 2019.
+Most suppliers have set their default tariff prices very close to maximum energy cap limits since they were first introduced in January 2019 and recent weeks have seen suppliers including British Gas, EDF, Npower, E.on, Scottish Power and SSE announce higher standard tariffs.
 If you’ve never switched energy suppliers before, or have rolled off a fixed energy price, it’s likely you’ll have been automatically rolled onto one of these tariffs.

 Why was the energy price cap introduced?